 Mid-point Remarks of Commissioner Mozelle W. Thompson

-The FTC Workshop on Competition Policy in The World of B2b Electronic Marketplaces
+The FTC Public Workshop on Emerging Issues for Competition Policy in the World of E-Commerce